im-tesla/Stealthly/README.md

 **What's included in the installer:**
 - ✅ Stealthly application
-- ✅ Brave Browser portable (no separate installation needed)
+- ✅ Patchright (Chromium downloaded on first launch)
 - ✅ All dependencies and resources
-- ✅ Works offline after installation
+- ✅ Cross-platform support
-- ✅ No admin rights required for Brave
+- ✅ Anti-detection technology built-in

 ---